muratk5n/thirdwave/en/README.md

 One can learn abt government while in military..
 It's **a** branch of government after all..
 For example how do they handle purchasing?
 A new equipment is needed, what are the channels to get it done?
-You are given a rifle, a cantine, whatever, how is that tracked?
+You are given a rifle, a canteen, whatever, how is that tracked?
 Maybe that information can help you understand the post office, or FEMA, or name it, any other government agency.
 Even as a grunt, we might dismiss it being at the bottom of the hierarchy, but in many ways everything